Observatory live · 1594 signals · 55 consilience · 139 confirmed · 289 killed Register interest · Newsletter

 Consilience research requires holding independent data streams from unrelated disciplines in parallel - tracking climate physics, agricultural history, epidemiology, and long-wave economic cycles simultaneously.
 No single human specialist commands all of these.
 AI executes the parallel analysis and generates the research agenda — Observatory agents surface candidate signals autonomously.
 A human operator applies the publication standards, approves the quality gate, and decides what is released.

 Our guard against this is structural, not aspirational.
-Every numerical claim in a published piece must trace to a specific value in the Observatory’s validation files.
-A second-pass automated validator checks the draft against those files before it reaches human review.
-Claims that cannot be sourced are removed.
-The validation files themselves are produced by deterministic statistical code, not by the AI that writes the papers - this separation is the critical safeguard.
+The pipeline separates three operations that a single generation pass conflates: claim extraction (each source assertion is typed and recorded before any prose is written), deterministic resolution of source conflicts by explicit rules rather than the model’s in-prose judgment, and claim-referenced synthesis – the generator writes under a hard constraint that every checkable token must trace back to a claim that survived resolution.
+A verification pass then maps every number, date, and named entity in the finished prose against its backing claim, surfacing unbacked tokens as reviewable items rather than letting them pass as fluent text.
+The validation files themselves are produced by deterministic statistical code, not by the AI that writes the papers – this separation is the critical safeguard.
 If that loop were ever closed (AI generating both the validation results and the papers summarising them), the entire output would become sophisticated hallucination.
 We have not closed that loop, and we do not intend to.